 Contrast.
 The Contrast function allows the user to control the level of contrast of the LCD display.
-The 425SX will automatically adjust the display contrast to compensate for changing ambient temperatures; however, some situations may occur where manual adjustment will provide a higher level of contrast.
+The 150SX will automatically adjust the display contrast to compensate for changing ambient temperatures; however, some situations may occur where manual adjustment will provide a higher level of contrast.

 Eleven contrast settings, +5 to -5, are possible.
-The

-display contrast will change as the adjustment is made so the optimum level of contrast can easily be adjusted.
+The display contrast will change as the adjustment is made so the optimum level of contrast can be achieved.
 Use the ARROW buttons to highlight the desired selection.
+The 150SX will reset to the factory setting when the unit is powered off.

 Display Speed.
 Display Speed controls the rate at which the graphic information moves across the display.
 There are 5 possible speeds; the fastest rate (5) is the factory setting.
-If your boat is stationary or moving very slowly for extended periods, it may be desirable to update the display at a slower rate.
-The closer the update rate matches boat speed, the more accurate is the graphic depiction of the terrain beneath your boat.
+Keep in mind that the closer the update rate matches your boat speed, the more accurate is the graphic depiction of the terrain beneath your boat.

 Use the UP and DOWN ARROWS to select the desired update rate.
-(1) is the slowest, (5) is the fastest.
-Use the MENU button to advance to the next menu.

 The Display Speed setting is remembered when the unit is powered off.

 Battery Alarm.
 The Battery Alarm Option allows you to select the voltage level at which the Battery Alarm activates.

 At the Battery Alarm menu (under options), you will note that the default setting is OFF.
 Push the DOWN ARROW BUTTON to select the feature ON.
+Push the DOWN ARROW sound, and a battery alarm icon will be displayed on screen with current voltage level.

-Push the DOWN ARROW BUTTON again to move into the ADJUST BATTERY ALARM setting.
+BUTTON again to move into the ADJUST BATTERY ALARM setting.
 Using the UP and DOWN ARROW BUTTONS, select a voltage between 9.0 and 12.0.